Azure/meta-raspberrypi-adu/BringYourOwnBoard.md

 ### What do I need to think about?

-For a customer looking at porting this section over there's not a lot you need to chagne.
+For a customer looking at porting this section over there's not a lot you need to change.
 You need to edit the file such that it depends on your own custom image's bitbake file, edit the sw-description file to reflect what you would like the system to look like after an update, and provide tooling for accessing a private signing key.

 ## recipes-graphics